What is OrderFlow Trading and how to read it? – Beginners guide

 - They consume buy (Bid) limits or sell (Ask) limits of the order book

 2. Limit Orders: Sell-limit (Ask) and Buy-limit (Bid)

 Limit Orders are stacked through different prices in the order book as you can see in the picture above.
 They are waiting to get filled by market orders.
-There are traders who want to buy or sell by a certain price.
-This orders do not move the market only market order can do it but they can act as support or resistance price.
+There are traders who want to buy or sell at a certain price.
+These orders do not move the market only market orders can do it but they can act as support or resistance price.

 Imagine there are more than 1000 sell limit orders on one price.
 It takes time to consume all 1000 limit orders through market orders.
 Sometimes there are not enough buyers so the market will return and drop.
 The same applies to buy limits.
 Another important fact to know is that the limit orders can appear or disappear by milliseconds.
 This can be made by algorithms.